jmd-dk/concept/README.md

 CO*N*CEPT comes with a sophisticated initial condition generator built in, and can output snapshots, power spectra and several kinds of renders.

-The [CLASS] is fully integrated into CO*N*CEPT, supplying the needed information for e.g. initial condition generation and general relativistic corrections.
+The [CLASS] code is fully integrated into CO*N*CEPT, supplying the needed information for e.g. initial condition generation and general relativistic corrections.